-Selling, general and administrative expense increased \$0.7 million, or 14% in the third quarter of 2023 compared to the third quarter of 2022 due to the following factors:
+Selling, general and administrative expense increased \$0.7 million decreased \$0.5 million, or 14% 9% in the third first quarter of 2023 2024 compared to the third first quarter of 2022 2023 due to the following factors:

-- Accounting and other professional fees increased \$0.6 million primarily due to fees incurred related to our strategic plan with our subsidiary, PWSH. - Travel related expenses increased \$0.1 million due to increased travel in Shanghai as COVID-19 restrictions have been lifted.
+- Accounting and other professional fees increased \$0.6 million decreased \$0.3 million primarily due to a decrease in fees incurred related to our strategic plan with our subsidiary, PWSH. - Travel related expenses increased \$0.1 million due to increased travel in Shanghai as COVID-19 restrictions have been lifted.

-Selling, general and administrative expense increased \$0.7 million, or 4% in the first nine months of 2023 compared to the first nine months of 2022 due to the following factors:
+Selling, general and administrative expense increased \$0.7 million, or 4% Foreign currency loss of \$0.2 million in the first nine months quarter of 2023 compared to a foreign currency gain of \$0.2 million in the first nine months quarter of 2022 due to the following factors:

-- Accounting and other professional fees increased \$0.3 million primarily due to fees incurred related to our strategic plan with our subsidiary, PWSH. - Travel related expenses increased \$0.3 million due to increased travel in Shanghai as COVID-19 restrictions have been lifted. - Compensation expense increased \$0.3 million primarily due to increased headcount and annual merit salary increases. - Stock-based compensation expense decreased \$0.1 million primarily due to the change in our stock price. - Foreign currency gains and losses decreased \$0.1 million primarily due to weakening in the CNY compared to USD.
+- Accounting and other professional fees increased \$0.3 million primarily due to fees incurred related to our strategic plan with our subsidiary, PWSH. - Travel related expenses increased \$0.3 million due to increased travel 2024, for an overall decrease in Shanghai as COVID-19 restrictions have been lifted. - Compensation expense increased \$0.3 million primarily due to increased headcount and annual merit salary increases. - Stock-based compensation expense decreased \$0.1 million primarily due to the change in our stock price. - Foreign foreign currency gains and losses decreased \$0.1 million of \$0.4 million primarily due to weakening in the CNY compared to USD. - Compensation expense increased \$0.2 million primarily due to increased headcount and annual merit salary increases.